Use Case

 Process Problem

 Long experimentation cycles - every cycle takes months.
-Furthermore, R&D teams need to collect the scattered data of chemical composition of minerals and additives, develop and adjust concrete formulations, and collect experimental results multiple times across the experiment cycles.
+Furthermore, R&D teams need to collect the scattered data of the chemical composition of minerals and additives, develop and adjust concrete formulations, and collect experimental results multiple times across the experiment cycles.

 Unusable Data